type-factory/type-factory/README.md

 ③ Convenience method to accept all [0-9] characters.

+④ Remove all periods (dots), hyphens, en-dashes and em-dashes from the value.

-④ Ensure that all values conform to the regular expression we created at step ①.
+⑤ Ensure that all values conform to the regular expression we created at step ①.

-⑤ Ensure that all values conform to the custom validation method implemented in step ⑦.
+⑥ Ensure that all values conform to the custom validation method implemented in step ⑧.

-⑥ Some constants required by the custom validation method implemented in step ⑦.
+⑦ Some constants required by the custom validation method implemented in step ⑧.

-⑦ The custom validation method that ensure the IBAN check digits are correct as per the modulo-97 rules for an IBAN.
+⑧ The custom validation method that ensure the IBAN check digits are correct as per the modulo-97 rules for an IBAN.